Hukasx0/short-maker/SETUP_INSTRUCTIONS.md

 - **Homebrew installation fails**: Check your internet connection and macOS version
 - **Command not found after installation**: Restart your terminal or run `source ~/.zprofile`
 - **Permission issues**: The script installs packages to user directory to avoid permission problems
+- **GUI not visible on ARM64**: The script automatically installs `python-tk` and configures Tk properly
+- **Tk deprecation warning**: This is automatically suppressed on macOS ARM64 systems

 ---